JoergBrueggmann/Test7/README.md

 # Test7

+Shows how source files of a package that has been obtained from Stackage/Hackage (by stach unpack, as a local copy), and is embedded in an existing project - without using tarball files.

 ## Use case

 One wants to use the original sources of a package (of the Stackage/Hackage repository), to modify it's files locally, and in order to investigate or contribute to improvement - without using tarball files.